Please could you tell our community a bit about yourself?

 Are you environmentally conscious?

-Do you often buy vintage or second-hand pieces?
+Do you buy vintage and pre-owned pieces?

 Do you have a favourite antique or vintage piece?

-What is your favourite PI London piece and why?
+What is your favourite PI London piece?

 I’m a proud Scorpio, so I’m going to say the Scorpio pendant.
 It’s so hard to find zodiac jewellery that doesn’t look too novelty but this one is very elegant.